zach6215/SkipList_2.0/README.md

 Each pointer points to the next node with a tower that is at least as high as the pointers height.
 The towers' heights are generated based on a "coin flip".

+USE RAW VIEW TO SEE IMAGE EXAMPLE BELOW:

   |   -------------------------------->   |
   |   ------------>   |   ------------>   |     <--TOWERS
  _|_  -----___---->  _|_  -->  _|_  -->  _|_